 What can you watch on Disney Plus?

-It will also be the exclusive home to all Marvel and Star Wars films, which is quite a proposition, seeing as these are among the most popular and profitable films ever made.
-That means it'll be the only place to see this December's Star Wars: The Rise of Skywalker, Captain Marvel and all future releases from both Lucasfilm and Marvel.
+This – especially that latter statement – is quite the proposition, as it means Disney Plus is the only place to see this December's Star Wars: The Rise of Skywalker, Captain Marvel and all future releases from both Lucasfilm and Marvel.

 Someone asked us to formally introduce ourselves so of course we made a video. pic.twitter.com/VZLrJ6ff7kAugust 19, 2019

 But Disney isn't just relying on its back catalogue.
-It's also investing heavily in original content.
+It's also investing heavily in original, new content.
+Said content will vary from region to region, but there are 10 new films and 25 original series promised.

 And Ewan McGregor will reprise his role as Obi-Wan Kenobi for a new series based on the Jedi master.